daannoordenbos/daannoordenbos.github.io/_posts/2023-08-08-2nd-moment-tpr.md

 # Introduction

 Recently I played a chess tournament where I played against six opponents with ratings of 1859, 2265, 2263, 2155, 1841 and 2166.
 I scored 4 out of 6 and the pairing website gave this performance a TPR (tournament performance rating) of 2212, however as few might know, these performance ratings are not calculated correctly!
-The TPR is in fact 2245.
 To know why they are calculated incorrectly we need to first revise the definitions of expected score and performance rating.

 **Definition**: If player \\(A\\) has a rating of \\(r_A\\) and player \\(B\\) has a rating \\(r_B\\), then the expected score of \\(A\\) playing against \\(B\\) is given by the function \\(\text{We}(r_A-r_B)\\).
 Where \\(\text{We}(\cdot)\\) is a valid cumulative distribution function (CDF).